 From the energy flow diagram (Fig. 15.4), two things become clear.
-Firstly, the flow of energy is unidirectional.
+Firstly, the flow of Energy is unidirectional.
 The energy that is captured by the autotrophs does not revert back to the solar input and the energy which passes to the herbivores does not come back to autotrophs.
 As it moves progressively through the various trophic levels it is no longer available to the previous level.
-Secondly, the energy available at each trophic level gets diminished progressively due to loss of energy at each level.

 Another interesting aspect of food chain is how unknowingly some harmful chemicals enter our bodies through the food chain.
 You have read in Class IX how water gets polluted.
 One of the reasons is the use of several pesticides and other chemicals to protect our crops from diseases and pests.
-These chemicals are either washed down into the soil or into the water bodies.
+These chemicals are either washed down into me soil or into the water bodies.
 From the soil, these are absorbed by the plants along with water and minerals, and from the water bodies these are taken up by aquatic plants and animals.
 This is one of the ways in which they enter the food chain.
 As these chemicals are not degradable, these get accumulated progressively at each trophic level.
-As human beings occupy the top level in any food chain, the maximum concentration of these chemicals get accumulated in our bodies.
+As human beings occupy the top level in any food chain, the maximum concentration of these chemicals gets accumulated in our bodies.
 This phenomenon is known as biological magnification.
 This is the reason why our food grains such as wheat and rice, vegetables and fruits, and even meat, contain varying amounts of pesticide residues.
 They cannot always be removed by washing or other means.